Social impact bonds

 Growing alternative funding

 This model is increasingly being adopted abroad and we are working on SIBs, and closely related DIBs, across different jurisdictions: we helped the European Bank for Reconstruction and Development (EBRD) adopt a results-based approach to provide professional training for more than 1,000 young Palestinians to support their transition into sustainable employment.
 The project is a test case to assess how private sector investment can tackle the region’s challenges by promoting results-oriented employment services.
+We also worked with the Education Outcomes Fund (a UNICEF hosted fund) to develop their template for outcomes based funding and are supporting them with the development of programmes in Ghana and Sierra Leone.

 “Freshfields’ contribution gave great comfort to internal EBRD stakeholders that risks had been identified and managed effectively,” says Paolo Monaco, Regional Head of SME Finance and Development.
 “The strong result achieved in structuring the project could not have been accomplished without the tireless, patient and highly skilled work of the Freshfields team.”